 Microphones are an interesting category of video tools, in a geeky sort of way.
 The primary goal of any mic for video production is the same: convert acoustic energy into an electrical signal for use in recording.
-But that's where the similarities end.
+But that’s where the similarities end.
 From that point on, the variations seem endless.
-At the high-end, there are large diaphragm studio condenser mics that excel at capturing voice and music.
+At the high-end, there are large-diaphragm studio condenser mics that excel at capturing voice and music.
 At the low-end are the mics in our cell phones, which work well for communication, but not much else.
-At every point in between, there are specialty microphones for practically any situation when recording audio for video.
+And at every point in between, there are specialty microphone types for practically any situation when recording audio for video.

 Whether you’re working in an audio production studio or shooting in the field, there’s a mic type for you in your sound studio equipment.